Universal Life Insurance: Everything You Need to Know

 Cash Value Universal Life

-With a cash value (CV) universal life policy, the goal is to provide you with a cash value equal to or more than your death benefit (endowment) when you reach age 100.
+A cash value (CV) universal life policy aims to build a cash value component that matches or exceeds the death benefit (endowment) by age 100.

 More recently, hybrid universal life policies have been introduced.
 These policies provide death benefits, long-term care coverage, and Return of Premium options.